Policies and guidance for researchers

 - Research involving human participants in developing societies (2004)

 - Personal information in medical research (2003) [For reference only.
-This guide has been withdrawn as revised guidance is being prepared.]
+This guide has been withdrawn and replaced with the guidance 'Using information about people in health research' above]

 If you have any queries about guides currently identified as for reference only please contact us at email@example.com